Zera Yacob (philosopher): Philosophical work

 Yacob is most noted for this ethical philosophy surrounding the principle of harmony.
 He proposed that an action's morality is decided by whether it advances or degrades overall harmony in the world.
 While he did believe in a deity, whom he referred to as God, he rejected any set of particular religious beliefs.
 Rather than deriving beliefs from any organized religion, Yacob sought the truth in observing the natural world.
 In Hatata, Yacob applied the idea of a first cause to produce a proof for the existence of God, thus proposing a cosmological argument in chapter 3 of Hatata: "If I say that my father and my mother created me, then I must search for the creator of my parents and of the parents of my parents until they arrive at the first who were not created as we [are] but who came into this world in some other way without being generated."
 However, the knowability of God does not depend on human intellect, but "Our soul has the power of having the concept of God and of seeing him mentally.
 God did not give this power purposelessly; as he gave the power, so did he give the reality."
 He argued too against discrimination, predating John Locke by decades, in chapter 6 of Hatata, starting the chapter with:

 "All men are equal in the presence of God; and all are intelligent since they are his creatures; he did not assign one people for life, another for death, one for mercy, another for judgment.
 Our reason teaches us that this sort of discrimination cannot exist."

-In chapter 5 of Hatata, he criticizes the religious argument for slavery saying, "what the Gospel says on this subject cannot come from God.
+In chapter 5 of Hatata, he criticizes slavery saying, "what the Gospel says on this subject cannot come from God.
 Likewise, the Mohammedans said that it is right to go and buy a man as if he were an animal.
 But with our intelligence, we understand that this Mohammedan law cannot come from the creator of man who made us equal, like brothers, so that we call our creator our father."
 At the time, slavery was widely practiced in Ethiopia.